-The Offeror may propose to fulfill any of the responsibilities outlined herein by entering into a sub-contract with an individual, organization, or other entity that possesses the requisite expertise to fulfill the requirements of the RFP.
-The Offeror shall retain sole responsibility for the completion of all tasks.
-The use of subcontractors shall not place additional burdens or demands on the STATE (e.g., coordinating with staff from multiple PROVIDERs).
+The Offeror may propose to fulfill any of the responsibilities outlined herein by entering into a subcontract with an individual, organization, or other entity that possesses the requisite expertise to fulfill the requirements of the RFP.
+The Offeror shall retain sole responsibility for the completion of all tasks and for the quality of the work product.
+The use of subcontractors shall not place additional burdens or demands on the STATE (e.g., coordinating with staff from multiple CONTRACTORS).